corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

     * Properly restrict trait changes to the _exact_ species that was modified
 * 1.5.0 Mark as compatible for Stellaris 3.1.* "Lem" - no script changes
 * 2.0.0 Add handling for Clone Army admiral traits
+* 2.0.1 Fix issue where the Erudite leader trait was deleted from species that had a combo of Erudite plus one or more of Latent Psionic, Psionic, or Cybernetic when other species were modified

 ## Source Code